gitsumhubs/decluttarr-enhanced/README.md

   remove_bad_files:  # This is turned on
 # remove_bad_files:  # This is turned off

-## Note that this is different from docker-compose (Methods 1 and 2)
+## Note that this is different from docker-compose (where both exsmples above would be turned off; in docker, "true" or additional options are required as value next to the key)
 ```